alexkb/laravel/README.md

 A quick starting point for running Laravel under Docker locally and on AWS.
 Note: this codebase is very much a WIP.

-### Usage
+### Initial setup

-composer create-project --prefer-dist alexkb/laravel-docker blog
+$ composer create-project --prefer-dist alexkb/laravel-docker blog
+$ ./scripts/local/build.sh
+$ ./scripts/local/start.sh
+$ ./scripts/local/workspace.sh
+$ php artisan key:generate
+Now load up http://localhost:8083/ in a browser, and you should see the default Laravel home page.

 ### Todo

 * Add in AWS CLI container with ability to push to ECS or Fargate.
 * Document how to use with Bitbucket Pipelines
+* Containers for scheduler and queue worker.